My First Day At The Gym Was a Nightmare

 If you’re short on time, a full-body workout might be the way to go.

-Remember, the specific program matters less than having a consistent schedule you stick to for a few months to track your progress.
+Have a consistent schedule you stick to for a few months to track your progress.

 7. Focus on Compound Exercises